angelmtenor/DL-potential-dishes/README.md

 ## 2. Description

-<b> Methodology </b>: Use transfer Learning: build, train and validate several custom and pretrained convolutional networks.
-Select the best model (highest validation accuracy) and display potential combinations of dishes: those misclassified or with output (sigmoid)  ∈  (0.45, 0.55).
+<b>Methodology</b>: Build, train and validate several custom and pretrained convolutional networks.
+Select the best model (highest validation accuracy) and display and save potential combinations of dishes: those misclassified or with output (sigmoid) ∈ (0.45, 0.55).

 <b> Input: </b> Two separated folders with pictures of each class.
 The example provided here uses a dataset with 402 pictures of sandwiches and 402 pictures of sushi

-Only the best model obtained is shown here: MobileNet with input size (224,224) pretrained with imagenet with a small fully connected classified trained and tuned for the input dataset.
+Only the best model obtained is shown here: MobileNet with input size (224,224) pretrained with Imagenet with a small fully connected classified trained and tuned for the input dataset.

 This implementation is largely influenced and reuses code from the following sources: